 Rivers are a vital part of Washington State, flowing from the peaks of the Cascade Mountains into fertile valleys and lakes below.
 Of those, the Columbia River is the mightiest.
 It originates in British Columbia and flows south through Eastern Washington.
 Along the way the river gathers strength from the Spokane River, the Yakima River and its other tributaries before turning west to form the state’s southern border with Oregon as it flows to the Pacific Ocean.
-The Lewis and Clark Highway, or SR 14, follows the winding river for roughly 175 miles across the state from Interstate 82 near Plymouth on the east, all the way west to Washougal just north of Portland, Oregon.
+The Lewis and Clark Highway, or state Route 14, follows the winding river for roughly 175 miles across the state from Interstate 82 near Plymouth on the east, all the way west to Washougal just north of Portland, Oregon.

 Motorcyclists may overlook the Lewis and Clark Highway in thinking that it lacks twists and turns.
 Truth be told, the 80-mile eastern stretch between Plymouth and Maryhill offers almost non-stop river views, but is otherwise pretty uneventful.
 Most prefer to ride the 90-mile section between Maryhill and Washougal that takes in views of the Columbia River, Mount Hood and fields reaching to the horizon.
 This segment is also the most twisty.